HaloZero/journal_formatter/README.md

 The default classifier model is the model provided by NLTK that was trained from various movie reviews.
 This isn't exactly precise on journal entries but it should work.

 If you want to create your own sentiment model, then you can train your own data by going to: `/classify_sentences` and classifying your sentences as positive, negative or neutral.
 The neutral records are effectively ignored when analyzing your sentiment and it's important to get sufficient records.

 You can test the accuracy of your model by running `Classifier.test_local_classifier()` in a flask console (run `flask shell`).

 If you're ready to use it, just modify `use_internal_classifier` in `main.js` to true.
 This is currently only used for local sentence analysis and not the graphs.

 ## Things to do

 - Using parser for other date parsers
-- Integrate https://pypi.org/project/pyChart.JS/ for easier chart building
 - Expand models https://towardsdatascience.com/basic-binary-sentiment-analysis-using-nltk-c94ba17ae386
 - Improve how `use_internal_classifier` is used instead of modifying js file.
 Expand use to other sentiment graphs.
 - Prettier Graphs and colors.